 Sell donated gold and silver from Caerphilly charity shops, online and by post.

 Charity shops in Caerphilly take in donated jewellery, watches and silver pieces with no quick way to tell the valuable from the costume.
 GoldPaid settles that online.
 A charity team sends photos on WhatsApp, asks whatever it needs to, then requests a free prepaid Royal Mail Special Delivery label to post the items.
 A no-obligation written valuation follows, and once the charity accepts, payment is made by Faster Payments to its registered bank account.
-Any parcel you decline returns tracked and insured for free.
+Any parcel you decline returns tracked and signed for, free of charge.

 Charity shops in Caerphilly